escalasoft/ai-software-testing-review-data/README.md

 If you use this data in your work, please cite the original article as follows:

 > *Author(s).
 (2025).
-“Algoritmos de Inteligencia Artificial en las Pruebas de Software: Evolución desde una Revisión Sistemática.”
-Revista Q1, Vol(X), pp. XX–XX.*
+“Artificial Intelligence in Software Testing: A Systematic Review of Algorithms and Their Evolution across Problems, Variables, and Metrics (2014–2024).”
+Revista Q1-Q2, Vol(X), pp. XX–XX.*

 ## 🔗 Related Publication